axiom-data-science/portal-docs/DownloadingData.rst

 Downloading Data
 ################

-Many types of data are available for download through the Environmental Sensor Map (ESM).
+Many types of data are available for download through the portal.
 Some of the most common data types are described below.

 .. _downloading-gridded-data: